hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/epistles_third_series/750_09_adhyapakji.md

 A fire was in the brain;
 I knew not when day changed in night,
 The heart seemed rent in twain.
-I laid me down on Gangâ's shore,
+I laid me down on Gangā's shore,
 Exposed to sun and rain;
 With burning tears I laid the dust
 And wailed with waters' roar.